-Wine is something that I’ve been interested in learning more about for a long while now.
-Probably since around the time that I started up the Wine Wednesday series.
-I know that it’s a subject that many of you are interested in learning more about, so I thought it might be interesting for me to share my experience getting my WSET Level 1 Award in Wines.
+As a self-proclaimed wine-lover and enthusiast, getting an official wine qualification was always going to be on the cards for me.
+Wine was something that I’d been interested in learning more about for a long while – probably since around the time that I first started up the Wine Wednesday wine review series.
+So, when the opportunity to gain my first wine qualification came up, I jumped at the chance to do it.
+Join me as I share my experience getting my WSET Level 1 Award in Wines.
 Maybe it could help some of you decide if you’d like to earn your certification too.

 What is the WSET?